 My embarkation was on 10/22 in NYC.
 The ports visited were Halifax & St John in Canada, Bar Harbor, Boston, Newport, NYC, Ft Lauderdale, Columbia, Panama, Costa Rica, Mexico, Ft Lauderdale again, Key West, Bahamas with disembarkation in Ft Lauderdale.
 The first 19 days were booked as one cruise but it was divided into a 7 day Fall foliage Canada/New England cruise and a 12 night re positioning that included the Western Caribbean ports.
 The final 4 nights were booked as a separate cruise and stopped in Key West and Bahamas.
 There were many wonderful sea days.

-lines I've been on.
+I did notice a few differences from the other (American style) cruise lines I've been on.
 First, the passengers on the first 19 days of my cruise were overwhelmingly European.
 In addition, they were Europeans who eiter didn't or wouldn't speak much English.
 They spoke mostly only German, Italian, Spanish, Russian, French etc. This is very different than my other cruises where all of the Europeans I met were fluent in English.
 The Dutch travelers on the cruise were the exception.
 This was a plus for me most of the time and a little irritating other times.
 The ships officers, managers, and ship excursion leaders were just a little laid-back for my taste but always spoke English, paid attention and resolved any issues I had.

 The entertainment was phenomenal and was broken into 4 parts.
 One part was the evening show in the big theater.
 The expected dancers, singers, and jugglers were present with acrobats, illusionists and opera singers added.
 The second part were the classical musicians that played in various venues throughout the ship.
 The third part were the multiple bands with a lead singer that played a wide range of contemporary, Latin and other music in the 3 big lounges.
 The fourth category were my favorite and is what sets MSC apart in my opinion.
 MSC employs a big team of young entertainers, called an animation team, that organizes everything from games by the pool to a regularly scheduled audience participation show.
 I've always seen games by the pool but nothing like this group that worked all day to dance with you, make jokes, put on costumes and just create a good feeling for the cruisers.